NVIDIA/aistore/README.md

 ### Enabling HTTPS

 To switch from HTTP protocol to an encrypted HTTPS, configure "use_https"="true" and modify "server_certificate" and "server_key" values so they point to your OpenSSL cerificate and key files respectively (see [DFC configuration](dfc/setup/config.sh)).

+### Filesystem Health Checker

+Default installation enables filesystem health checker component called FSHC.
+FSHC can be also disabled via section "fschecker" of the [configuration](dfc/setup/config.sh).

+When enabled, FSHC gets notified on every I/O error upon which it performs extensive checks on the corresponding local filesystem.
+One possible outcome of this health-checking process is that FSHC disables the faulty filesystems leaving the target with one filesystem less to distribute incoming data.

+Please see [FSHC readme](./fshc.md) for further details.

 ## REST Operations